 I have always felt called to help others.
 I had been helped by a lovingly wonderful therapist.
 So I went to college to learn about social work and psychology.

-It built with my Mothering Mentoring for Family Growth Center, a program of Child and Family Charities, guiding new, young moms from feeling over whelmed, depressed and lonely, to seeing the world in a more positive light.
+It built with my Mothering Mentoring for Family Growth Center, guiding new, young moms from feeling over whelmed, depressed and lonely, to seeing the world in a more positive light.

-Then onto my many years with Catholic Social Services in their Homemaker Program where I helped moms leave abusive relationships, give encouragement to moms in crisis, and worked with moms teaching parenting techniques; I experienced first hand how encouragement, reassurance and advocacy supported women and helped them grow emotionally-spiritually.
+Then onto my many years with Catholic Social Services in their Homemaker Program.
+I helped moms leave abusive relationships, give encouragement to moms in crisis, and worked with moms teaching parenting techniques.
+I experienced first hand how encouragement, reassurance, and advocacy supported women and helped them grow emotionally-spiritually.

 From those experiences I saw that much of what was needed was support for the spiritual aspect of healing, that is when I learned of Spiritual Direction.

 I took formation at The Dominican Center of Religious Study at Saint Francis Retreat House, DeWitt, Michigan, graduating in 1998.
 God then called to my dream job, working at the parish where all our children went to school.
-I became Director of Religious Education for Holy Cross Parish where I helped mothers understand their children’s spiritual development as well as journeying with them work through their own issues with their spirituality, faith, and moments of doubts of God’s love.
+I became Director of Religious Education for Holy Cross Parish.
+There I helped mothers understand their children’s spiritual development, as well as journeying with them, work through their issues with their spirituality, faith, and moments of doubts of God’s love.

-Which brought me to my specific training as a member of the Theophostic Prayer Ministry, which is not counseling, but rather prayer ministry.
+Which brings me to my specific training as a member of the Theophostic Prayer Ministry.
+TPM is not counseling, but rather prayer ministry.
 TPM gave me yet another tool to use to help moms seeking forgiveness, guidance, insight from God.
 Theophostic Prayer is a ministry of prayer very similar to Spiritual Direction, so I had to learn more about it.